weaviate/weaviate/gsi/README.md

 # Gemini Plugin Configuration in Weaviate

-The Gemini plugin requires minimal configuration at the server and the client.
+The Gemini plugin requires minimal configuration at the server and the application client.

 # Weaviate Server Gemini Plugin Configuration